The fluid in the connective tissue spaces is called interstitial fluid.

-Interstitial lung disease (also called diffuse parenchymal disease) is a term used to describe a number of different disorders that affect the interstitial space.
+Interstitial lung disease (also called diffuse parenchymal disease) is used to describe several different disorders that affect the interstitial space.

-The interstitial space consists of the walls of the lungs’ air sacs (alveoli) and the spaces around the blood vessels and small airways.
+The interstitial space consists of the walls of the lungs’ air sacs (alveoli) and the areas around the blood vessels and small airways.

-Interstitial lung diseases result in an abnormal accumulation of inflammatory cells in the lung tissue, cause shortness of breath and cough, and have similarities in appearance on imaging studies, but are not related in any other way.
+Interstitial lung diseases result in an abnormal accumulation of inflammatory cells in the lung tissue, cause shortness of breath and cough, and have similarities in an appearance on imaging studies but are not related in any other way.

 Some of these diseases are very rare.

-Early in the course of these diseases, white blood cells, macrophages, and protein-rich fluid accumulate in the interstitial space, causing inflammation.
+Early in these diseases, white blood cells, macrophages, and protein-rich fluid accumulate in the interstitial space, causing inflammation.

 If inflammation persists, scarring (fibrosis) can replace normal lung tissue.

 As the alveoli are progressively destroyed, thick-walled cysts (called honeycombs because they look like cells in a hive) are left in place.

 The condition that results from these changes is called pulmonary fibrosis.

 Although the various interstitial lung diseases are separate and have different causes, they have similar characteristics.